scalar-labs/scalar-kubernetes/docs/CreateEKSClusterForScalarDLAuditor.md

-# Create an Amazon EKS cluster for ScalarDL Ledger and ScalarDL Auditor
+# A guideline for creating an EKS cluster for ScalarDL Ledger and ScalarDL Auditor

-This document explains how to create an Amazon Elastic Kubernetes Service (EKS) cluster for ScalarDL Ledger and ScalarDL Auditor deployment.
+This document explains the requirements and recommendations for creating an Amazon Elastic Kubernetes Service (EKS) cluster for ScalarDL Ledger and ScalarDL Auditor deployment.
 For details on how to deploy ScalarDL Ledger and ScalarDL Auditor on an EKS cluster, see [Deploy ScalarDL Ledger and ScalarDL Auditor on Amazon EKS](./ManualDeploymentGuideScalarDLAuditorOnEKS.md).

 ## Before you begin